 Inventory Coordination

 Nothing kills Buy Box eligibility faster than running out of stock during a PPC push.
 Coordinate your advertising calendar with inventory planning to ensure you can fulfill the demand you’re generating.
+Building supply chain resilience and flexibility is a critical complement to any aggressive Amazon advertising strategy.

 Common Pitfalls and How to Avoid Them